The Copthorne Curriculum

 Reading

-The teaching of reading is supported by a number of reading schemes in school which, along with our well stocked library, provide a huge range of reading materials for our children to experience.
 Reading is taught throughout school as a discrete subject as well as being an integral part of English and Copthorne Curriculum lessons.
-Children are encouraged to read a range of challenging texts and develop a love of reading.
-These texts make links to learning in other areas of the curriculum.
-This is supported by adult led small group, differentiated guided reading sessions.
-These sessions provide the opportunity for the class teacher to further develop children’s independent reading skills.
+Lessons provide the opportunity for the class teacher to further develop children’s independent reading skills.
+They are designed to ensure that pupils develop both language comprehension and word reading skills to become confident readers.
 Children are also identified for individual support and intervention, such as daily 1 to 1 reading.

 Writing